 But most important of all is the desired location and the ambush.
 If you don’t mount the camera covering the area that you want, you will not be able to capture the elements that you desire.

 If you’re curious about how do trail cameras work, you must have a valid idea about camouflage.
-Camouflage is always a serious issue while dealing with trail cameras.
+Camouflage is always a serious issue when dealing with trail cameras.
 If you wanna get the desired footage and save your cameras from thieves you must learn to camouflage trail cameras in the right locations.

 If you wish to capture animal movements, try to wrap the camera with something green and hide it around the bush or leaves (don’t forget to leave the lens uncovered though).
 Then step back and see whether the trail camera is visible or not.
 If it’s a no, then it is correctly camouflaged.